Before You Apply

 To learn more about the tuition fees, starting terms and required application documents for the Bachelor programs please visit our Undergraduate Factsheet.

 Graduate (Master) Students:

-MA in Counseling Psychology - there is only one starting date per year each August (Fall 1).
+MA in Counseling Psychology - there are two starting dates per year: August (Fall 1) and January (Spring 1).

 All other graduate (Master) students are expected to start Fall 1 (Aug.) and Spring 1 (Jan.).
 If students have visa issues, we can look into individual cases to see which upcoming starting term is available.

 All MBA students are expected to have at least 2 years of relevant work experience.
 To find out more, please visit our Application Instructions - Graduate page.